hacarus/hacarus-x-edge-xilinx/README_en.md

 Flow Control | None

    (*2) The port number will vary depending on what host machine you are using.

+ * In order to confirm that your computer's serial port is connected to the FPGA:
-[If you are using Linux:]
+    * If you are using Linux,
         Typing "ls -l /dev/ttyUSB*" will display your devices.
 You have to select the 2nd device.
 For example、if /dev/ttyUSB0, /dev/ttyUSB1, /dev/ttyUSB2, and /dev/ttyUSB3 are displayed、you have to select /dev/ttyUSB1.
 Furthermore、you have to change the permissions of the port that you select using chmod 666.
-[If you are using Mac:]
+    * If you are using Mac,
         Typing "ls -l /dev/tty.*" will display your devices.
 You have to select the 2nd device.
 For example, if /dev/tty.usbserial-000000, /dev/tty.usbserial-000001, /dev/tty.usbserial-000002, and /dev/tty.usbserial-000003 are displayed, you have to select /dev/tty.usbserial-000001.
-[If you are using Windows OS:]
+    * If you are using Windows OS,
         You will have to select the port that corresponds to the second COM/LPT port that is displayed in the device manager.
 For example, if the device manager shows USB Serial Port(COM1), USB Serial Port(COM2), USB Serial Port(COM3), and USB Serial Port(COM4), you need to select the COM2 port.
+ * In order to connect your computer to the FPGA's serial port:
+    * If you are using Linux,
+        Open gnome-terminal, type "screen /dev/ttyUSB1 115200" and press enter.
+This connects your computer to the FPGA's serial port with a Baud Rate of 115200.
+If you ever want to disconnect, pressing Ctrl+a followed by Ctrl+k using your keyboard will close your connection.
+    * If you are using Mac,
+        Execute Terminal.app, type "screen /dev/tty.usbserial-000000 115200" and press enter.
+This connects your computer to the FPGA's serial port with a Baud Rate of 115200.
+If you ever want to disconnect, press Ctrl+a followed by k using your keyboard..
+A message saying "Really kill this window [y/n]" will display in the bottom left hand corner of your screen.
+Typing y will close your connection.
+    * If you are using Windows OS,
+        Execute PuTTY.
+Open the PuTTY Configuration window and change Connection type to "Serial".
+Next, change Serial line to "COM2" and Speed to "115200".
+Clicking Open will finalize these changes and enable you to connect to the serial port of the FPGA board with a Baud Rate of 115200.

 ### 4.2.2 Step 2 (Execution)